mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 ####  `table`{: .lua-type } <a href='#Element-GetsByTagName' name='Element-GetsByTagName'>GetsByTagName</a>{: .lua-function }(`string`{: .lua-type } tag_name)

-Returns a list of all descendant elements with the tag of tag_name.
+Returns a list of all descendant elements with the tag of `tag_name`.
 Returned table is indexable with integers.

 ####  `boolean`{: .lua-type } <a href='#Element-HasAttribute' name='Element-HasAttribute'>HasAttribute</a>{: .lua-function }(`string`{: .lua-type } name)

-Returns True if the element has a value for the attribute named name, False if not.
+Returns true if the element has a value for the attribute named name, false if not.

 ####  `boolean`{: .lua-type } <a href='#Element-HasChildNodes' name='Element-HasChildNodes'>HasChildNodes</a>{: .lua-function }()

-Returns True if the element has at least one child node, false if not.
+Returns true if the element has at least one child node, false if not.

 #### `nil`{: .lua-type} <a href='#Element-InsertBefore' name='Element-InsertBefore'>InsertBefore</a>{: .lua-function }(`ElementPtr`{: .lua-type } element, `Element`{: .lua-type } adjacent_element)